talalmog8/JsonJunk/README.md

 docker run -p 8080:8080 -v maven-repo:/root/.m2 talalmog8/json-junk

-this builds and executed the program
+this builds and executes the program